FENECON Home 10 assembly and operating instructions

 |

-5. Once all the necessary points have been confirmed, the account will be created automatically |
+5. When all the necessary points have been confirmed, the account will be created automatically 6.
+You will be forwarded directly to the configuration of the storage system. |

 |

-11. After completing the IBN, the system is ready for operation and you will be forwarded directly to live monitoring. |
+11. Once commissioning is complete, the system is ready for operation and you will be forwarded directly to live monitoring. |

 |